PaulHalloran/S2P3Rv2.0/README.md

 generate_netcdf_files = True #If True, saves model output as netcdf files.
 Set to False if you have set write_error_output to True
 ```

-You will also find a list of vaiable names under the heading 'Variables to output from model' in run_map_parallel.py.
+You will also find a list of variable names under the heading 'Variables to output from model' in run_map_parallel.py.
 Set these to 1 if you want to output this variable, or 0 if you do not wish to output this variable.

-- Making sure that you are in the '/my_path/s2p3_rv2.0/' directory run the model with either:
+- Making sure that you are in the '/my_path/s2p3_rv2.0/model/main/' directory run the model with either:

 ```
 python2.7 run_map_parallel.py
 ```

 OR if you are running on a cluster/supercomputer you may need to submit this with a runscript specific to your batch system.
 An example using msub is provided in the file 'runscript_parallel'.
-This woudl be submitted with 'msub runscript_parallel'
+This would be submitted with 'msub runscript_parallel'

 #model output